1Spinne/escaperoom/Readme.md

 You can just open `frontend/index.html` for the player view.

-But for the admin page you have to put it on some kind of webserver like [lite-server](https://github.com/johnpapa/lite-server)
+But for the admin page you have to use some kind of webserver like [lite-server](https://github.com/johnpapa/lite-server)

 # A bit of explanation
 The player must enter 4 letters or numbers (one for each icon).<br>